vaibhavkmathur/vaibhav.github.io/README.md

 *Analytics Consultant – Undisclosed Healthcare Client*

-- Automated daily reporting for an undisclosed healthcare client by extracting schema from Medicare EMRs (10K+ tables) using MySQL, saving 2000+ man hours per year
+- Automated data reporting from an EMR database using MySQL for an undisclosed firm, saving 2000+ man hours/year
+- Documented data & QA flow with appropriate security controls to replicate for other EMR database extractions